yetanotherco/yet-another-bridge/README.md

 ## Ok, but how does it work?

-YAB is conformed primarily by 2 Smart Contracts, one Smart Contract on L1 ETH blockchain (called [YABTransfer](contracts/solidity/src/YABTransfer.sol)), and one Smart Contract on L2 Starknet blockchain (called [Escrow](contracts/cairo/src/escrow.cairo)).
+YAB is conformed primarily by 2 Smart Contracts, one Smart Contract on L1 ETH blockchain (called [Payment Registry](contracts/solidity/src/PaymentRegistry.sol)), and one Smart Contract on L2 Starknet blockchain (called [Escrow](contracts/cairo/src/escrow.cairo)).
 Another vital entity for YAB's functionality is the Market Maker (MM for short).

 And, of course, the users.

 - To the user, the process is as follows:

-    1. The user want to bridge L2 ETH tokens from Starknet to L1 Ethereum
+    1. The User wants to bridge L2 ETH tokens from Starknet to L1 Ethereum
-    2. The user deposits ETH tokens on L2 Escrow, while also sending some extra information; such as where does the user want to receive the money on L1, how much fee does he want to give to the Market Maker, etc. So the user sends to the Escrow the amount plus a fee
+    2. The User deposits ETH tokens on L2 Escrow, while also sending some extra information; such as where does the user want to receive the money on L1, how much fee does he want to give to the Market Maker, etc. So the User sends to the Escrow the amount plus a fee
-    3. The user receives in his L1 wallet a transaction of the amount sent to Escrow from a YABTransfer's address
+    3. The User receives in his L1 wallet a transaction of the amount sent to Escrow from a Payment Registry's address

     Done, the User has bridged tokens from L2 to L1, in the time it takes to complete 2 simple transactions.